Boost Your Interpersonal Savvy

 How strong are your people skills?
 Do they come easily to you, or do you get dinged on interpersonal skills in performance reviews?

 The good news is that everyone has the capacity for interpersonal savvy — building and maintaining solid working relationships with colleagues, superiors, and direct reports.
 It’s a key leadership competency, and problems with interpersonal relationships is one of the most common reasons leaders derail in their careers.

 The key to interpersonal savvy is to learn behaviors that demonstrate valued people skills.
-This includes such as good listening, showing empathy and sincerity, and being trustworthy.
+This includes skills such as good listening, showing sincerity and empathy in the workplace, and being trustworthy.
 Honesty, supportiveness, a team orientation, and a willingness to share responsibility are also part of the interpersonal skills mix.

 Our guidebook, Interpersonal Savvy: Building and Maintaining Solid Working Relationships, offers a practical approach for improving how others view you and experience your people skills.
 Rather than digging deep into your emotions or personality, it focuses on behaviors that make a difference.

 To improve your interpersonal skills and boost your interpersonal savvy, try these steps: